hapax/hapax.github.io/assets/chandra.md

 To avoid this difficulty, we will crudely approximate a sphere as three circles stapled together, with each circle associated to a different dimension.
-(We can obtain the same results using a three-dimensional box, but the donut approach jives better with the hydrogen atom.)
 The result is a *three-dimensional donut*, so really, we are effectively modelling a star as a donut in a vacuum!
 To see how circles and donuts are related, we need to think about the circle a little differently.
+(A similar approach is to start with quantisation on a line rather than a circle, then staple three lines to get a box, but our approach jives better with the hydrogen atom.)

 Take a circle of circumference $L$ and snip it at some point.
 Straightening out, we get a line of length $L$.